onnela-lab/forest/README.md

 # Usage

-Please note that Forest uses Python 3.11.
+Please note that Forest is tested again Python 3.11 and 3.12 only.
 To install, clone this repository to a local directory and then:

 ```console
 pip install path/to/forest